Defending against Adversarial Attack towards Deep Neural Networks via Collaborative Multi-task Training: Justification of the defence

 \subsection{Classmap evaluation}

-We evaluate the generalisation of the $Classmap$ extracted from different attacking examples.
-We generate $Classmaps$ from FGSM, IGS, Deepfool, and C$\&$W example sets.
-The heat maps of the $Classmaps$ are displayed in Fig.\ref{Classmap_eval}.
-All the $Classmaps$ share a similar pattern.
-This means the $Classmaps$ learned from the first-order FGSM examples can generalise to other types of adversarial example.
-The generalisation of the $Classmap$ ensures that the detection mechanism can generalise across different attacks.
+We evaluated the generalisation of the $Classmap$ extracted from different attacking examples based on $CIFAR10$ data.
+First, we generated $Classmaps$ from low-confidence FGSM, IGS, Deepfool, JSMA, and C$\&$W attacks.
+Given a trained model, each attack generated 1,000 borderline adversarial examples from the training data.
+We set $\kappa=1$ in the C$\&$W attacks.
+We set the learning rate to be $0.01$ and the maximal iteration to be $100$ in the IGS attack.
+The learning rate of FGSM is set to $0.1$.
+The distributions of the misclassification are displayed in Fig.\ref{Classmap_eval}.
+All the $Classmaps$ shared a similar pattern.
+This means that the $Classmaps$ learnt from the first-order FGSM examples can be generalised to other types of adversarial examples when the attacks search adversarial examples in the vicinity of a decision boundary.
+The generalisation of the $Classmap$ ensured that the detector trained on an attack could generalise across different attacks.
+In other words, the defence is not required to know the details of an attack before defending it.
+As an example, herein, we used FGSM to generate a $Classmap$ for defending C$\&$W attacks.

+Next, we generated $Classmaps$ from high-confidence FGSM, IGS, and C$\&$W attacks.
+We crafted $1,000$ examples of the training data for each attack.
+We set a $\kappa=40$ in the C$\&$W attacks.
+We set a learning rate of $0.1$ and a maximal iteration of $100$ in the IGS attacks.
+The learning rates of the FGSM were set to $0.5$.
+The $Classmaps$ of high-confidence attacks is then plotted in Fig.\ref{Classmap_eval_2}.
+It can be observed that the $Classmap$ differs from that of low-confidence attacks.
+This difference enables our defence to detect high-confidence attacks.